biocore/BIRDMAn/docs/parallelization.rst

         parallelize_across="features"  # note this argument!
     )
     nb.compile_model()
-    nb.fit_model(dask_cluster=cluster, jobs=8)  # run 8 microbes at a time
+    nb.fit_model()

 This code will run 8 microbes in parallel which will be faster than running the 4 chains in parallel.
-You can scale this up further depending on your computational resources by increasing the ``jobs`` argument.

 When fitting in parallel, CmdStanPy fits a model for each feature in your table.
 Converting to an ``InferenceData`` object is then just a matter of combining all the individual fits.
-We can also parallelize this process to speed-up runtime.

 .. code-block:: python

-    nb.to_inference_object(dask_cluster=cluster, jobs=8)
+    nb.to_inference_object(combine_individual_fits=True)